RUSM Alumni Council

 Prior to enrolling in medical school, Dr. King was an accomplished educator, having taught anatomy at several prestigious medical schools in the Boston area and abroad, including RUSM.
 During his last two years on faculty at RUSM, he concurrently attended RUSM as a medical student.
 Upon graduation, Dr. King obtained a categorical residency at the Medical College of Georgia and went on to serve as chief surgery resident in 2014-2015.
 Following residency, he completed his fellowship training in colon and rectal surgery at the University of Minnesota.
 Dr. King is currently on faculty at University of Wisconsin School of Medicine and Public Health.

 Born and raised in Toronto, Ontario, Canada and prior to enrolling at RUSM, Dr. Lal studied abroad in the Czech Republic pursuing medicine.
 After attending RUSM, she completed her Anatomical Pathology Residency at Wayne State University/Detroit Medical Centre and Forensic Pathology Fellowship at Wayne County Medical Examiner’s Office in Detroit, Michigan.
 She began her career in death investigation as a Medical Examiner in Calgary, Alberta before transitioning home to Toronto where she works for the Ontario Forensic Pathology Service as a Forensic-Pathologist and Coroner for the Province.
 She overseas and teaches medical and pathology residents as well as medical students rotating through her office.
+She enjoys spending her free time with her son, baking up a sweet treat, and weightlifting.

 Dr. Salhab started at RUSM in Fall 2003.
 During his time as a student, he received several honors and awards including being named to RUSM’s Dean’s Honor List, National Dean’s List and membership of Phi Theta Kappa.
 After graduation, Dr. Salhab completed his radiology residency at SUNY Downstate and neuroradiology fellowship at Yale University.
 Dr. Salhab recently relocated to his native state of Florida and is currently in private practice in the Tampa area.